-1. Neither gender, race or religion nor opinions upon any religious, racial, political or sexual subjects shall qualify, or disqualify, any person for membership of the Governing Body or for appointment to any office or employment or for admittance to any course of instruction or for any Fellowship, Diploma or other certificate of distinction or for any emolument in or in connection with the School.
+1. Neither gender, race or religion nor opinions upon any religious, racial, political or sexual subjects shall qualify, or disqualify, any person for membership of the Board of Trustees or for appointment to any office or employment or for admittance to any course of instruction or for any Fellowship, Diploma or other certificate of distinction or for any emolument in or in connection with the School.

-2. The School shall not make any dividend, gift or bonus, whether in cash or in kind, to any Member of the Governing Body or any other body established pursuant to any power in this Our Charter, provided that the foregoing shall not prevent the School from paying to any person proper remuneration (whether in cash or in kind) for services rendered to or on behalf of the School.
+2. The School shall not make any dividend, gift or bonus, whether in cash or in kind, to any Member of the Board of Trustees or any other body established pursuant to any power in this Our Charter, provided that the foregoing shall not prevent the School from paying to any person proper remuneration (whether in cash or in kind) for services rendered to or on behalf of the School.

 3. Unless the context otherwise requires the Interpretation Act 1978, as amended or consolidated from time to time, shall apply to the interpretation of this Our Charter as it applies to the interpretation of an Act of Parliament so, however, that this Our Charter shall always be construed and adjudged in the most favourable and beneficial sense for the best advantage of the School and the promotion of the objects of this Our Charter as well in all Our Courts as elsewhere any non-recital, mis-recital, uncertainty or imperfection herein notwithstanding.